Enabling Deep Learning-based Physical-layer Secret Key Generation for FDD-OFDM Systems in Multi-Environments: Meta-Learning-Based Feature Mapping

 \subsubsection{Intra-task Update}

 A batch of $E_{batch}$ tasks is randomly selected from $E_S$ environments in a batch.
 The goal of each task is to optimize its own neural network parameters on its support dataset $\mathbb{D}_{Su}(e)$.
-The objective of each task is achieved by minimizing the loss function based on supervised learning.
+The objective of each task is achieved by minimizing the loss function based on supervised learning. $\boldsymbol{\Omega}_{S,e}$ is initialized as the global network parameter $\boldsymbol{\Omega}$.
 The objective function of each task can be expressed as:

 where $\boldsymbol{\Omega}_{S,e}$ is the network parameter of the $e^{th}$ task in the source task set.
 In each task, $\boldsymbol{\Omega}_{S,e}$ is initialized to $\boldsymbol{\Omega}$, and is then updated with $G_{Tr}$ times of gradient descent, i.e.,